Whenever you start a program or open a file or folder on your computer, they open in what’s called a window (which is how Windows gets its name).

 The top window will automatically “snap” or resize itself to take up half the screen.

 In this way, you can quickly have two windows side by side.

 - Pressing the Windows key and the up arrow will Maximise the window.

 - Pressing Windows and the down arrow will Restore Down a Maximised window, and Minimise a window that is in the Restore Down position.

 - Pressing Windows and the letter D will display your Desktop.

 Using Keyboard shortcuts isn’t going to suit everyone, especially if you’re using a separate keyboard and mouse.
 But if you’re working from a laptop and using the touchpad, then these shortcuts really can help to make your life just that little bit easier.
 It just takes a bit of practice.

 Resizing A Window – Summary.

-By having two or more browser windows open, but resized so that you can see them all, will allow you to compare each site directly, rather than popping in and out of each one.
+Having two browser windows open side by side would allow you to easily compare each site directly, rather than popping in and out of each one.